Kamal0414/Student-Management/README.md

 - **Modern UI** with notifications and smooth UX

----
 Demo
-You can try a live demo by clicking here - remarkable-hummingbird-82d562.netlify.app (Replace with your GitHub Pages or deployment link)
+You can try a live demo by clicking here
+<url>remarkable-hummingbird-82d562.netlify.app<url>

 ## Getting Started